-There have been a few reasons behind this, with the potential health and safety aspects associated with it being prominent.
+There have been a few reasons for this, with its potential health and safety aspects being prominent.
 This is primarily because more connected devices can help to improve accuracy and reliability with production.

 This should subsequently have an impact on overall costs, which is driven by a few factors.
-Much of this is seen through the reduction of production mistakes, as well as a lower need for labor.
-This decrease in cost can then be passed on to consumers, which may increase overall volume and lead to better margins for suppliers.
+Much of this is seen through the reduction of production mistakes and a lower need for labor.
+This decrease in cost can then be passed on to consumers, increasing overall volume and leading to better margins for suppliers.

 While international tariffs are increasing the costs associated in certain areas, innovations in technology may overcome this.
 While these may not be seen straight away, the majority of medical supply companies will see this over time.
 This is especially true for purchases that require a large up-front investment.